Dr. GauthDr. Gautham's Neuro Centream'sTweet

 Treatment:

-Treatment of OCD involves a combination of medication and Brief Intensive Gestalt (BIG) therapy.
+Treatment of OCD involves a combination of medication and Cognitive Therapy.

 Medication - When the problem is acute medicines are required to control the thoughts and relieve anxiety.
 These drugs must however always be taken or continued under the psychiatrist's supervision.
 Sometimes there is depression along with the other OCD symptoms, and this may have to be treated as well.